donohoe/content/posts/iphone-ios-setup-for-kids.md

     * Set this to "Contacts Only"
     * Further Reading: [Sending Lewd Nudes to Strangers Could Mean a Year in Jail](https://www.nytimes.com/2018/11/30/nyregion/airdrop-sexual-harassment.html) (NYTimes, Nov 2018)
 * Settings > Bluetooth: _Off_
-  * If you have a Bluettoth device this is a good time to have them (not you) do the pairing process
+  * If you have a Bluettoth device this is a good time to have your child (not you) do the pairing process
 * Settings > Notifications
     * For 'Notification Style', manually set "Allow Notifications" to _Off_
         * Excepts for harmless apps like Calendar etc.
-        * Turned off Sound on mostly everything else
+        * Turned off _Sound_ on mostly everything else
         * For "Photos"
             * Shared Albums
                 * Disabled Sound